 “The alien crash landing was amazing and using school trips to broaden a themed project have really expanded the scope of learning.”

 As a staff, we have given careful consideration to our children, their experiences and needs, and developed a curriculum model that is engaging, ambitious and develops curious, independent learners.

 At the heart of our curriculum design is our school aims and vision and we strive to make learning irresistible.

 Our curriculum is delivered through cross-curricular ‘Projects’ that aim to inspire and excite children with a range of rich and memorable learning experiences.
 The children go on a learning journey from their initial ‘WOW’ project launch experience, to the project finale.
 Each “Project” is built on actively promoting children’s learning and thinking through creative, practical experiences.
 To support this we regularly take part in educational visits to museums, theatres, art galleries and places of cultural interest and provide pupils with exciting enrichment activities and opportunities through visits into school.
-In addition, each term, we run a whole school curriculum week with a specific area of focus such as; Life Skills, Faith Celebration or Outdoor Learning.
+In addition, each term, we run a whole school curriculum week with a specific area of focus such as; Life Skills, Faith Celebration, STEM or Outdoor Learning.

 In addition to the acquisition of knowledge and skills, the delivery of our curriculum supports and develops our Christian values and 'life skills' such as collaboration, perseverance, resilience and problem solving; so our pupils become confident learners, well prepared for the 21st century.